Makendy-Midouin-STAC-Software-Engineer/Fall2025-Tuesday-Team-3/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This is a User Story Template.
+about: This is a user story template.
 title: ''
 labels: tue-team-3
 assignees: ''